DvvCz/Startup/README.md

    2. Navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor`
    3. Create a string variable `AutoRun` with the value of the path of wherever you saved `src/start.cmd`
 3. Open up a terminal and see for yourself
+4. Note, to have winfetch look exactly as the preview, [you'll need to configure it yourself](https://github.com/lptstr/winfetch/wiki/Configuration).

 ![preview.png](preview.png)